huynguy-db/arcion-docs/content/docs/source-setup/MySQL.md

 </dd>

-The following is a sample Extractor configuration for a [homogeneous pipeline](#replication-of-generated-columns-in-homogeneous-pipeline):
+The following shows a sample Extractor configuration for a [homogeneous pipeline](#replication-of-generated-columns-in-homogeneous-pipeline):

 ```YAML
 snapshot: